 How to Keep a Conversation Going on a First Date

 It’s also a good idea to focus on topics that will give you greater insight into each others lives on many levels.
 Which will help you both determine if there will be a second or third date.

 And remember that when it comes to conversation on a first date.
 It’s just as important to listen (4) as much as you talk.

 Yes, first dates can be awkward, but they don’t have to be.
-Even if your shy, introverted, divorced or have been single for a long time.
+Even if you’re shy, introverted, divorced or have been single for a long time.
 Or maybe just want to spice up the conversation and try something different.

 These conversation starters for a first date can be big help in figuring out what topics to talk about, and help make the date fun and exciting for you both!

 - 110+ Date Night Ideas (The Ultimate List Of Cute, Romantic, Unique Date Night Activities)